MaikEight/ExaltAccountManager/README.md

 ![Ping checker](https://i.imgur.com/txUcbFT.gif)          | ![Vault Peeker](https://i.imgur.com/IfFbpMy.png)

 ## Need support or have questions? 📝
-Just join my discord server and leave me a message in the help-request / general channel and you will be surprised about the response times!
+Join my Discord server and leave a message in the help-request or general channel.
+I respond to inquiries promptly!

 Don't have discord?